Overview of One Person Company

 The foremost step in the process is to acquire a DSC and DIN for the director of the company.

-Now, the sole member, who is a subscriber of MOA and AOA, requires to provide a duly signed affidavit in the form INC 9.
+Now, the sole member, who is a subscriber of MOA and AOA, requires providing a duly signed affidavit in the form INC 9.

 Now, the applicant needs to file the particulars of subscription with ROC (Registrar of Company) during incorporation.

-After that, a declaration made either by an CA/ Advocate/ Cost accountant/ or CS in practice needs to be filed in Form INC 8.
+After that, a declaration made either by a CA/ Advocate/ Cost accountant/ or CS in practice needs to be filed in Form INC 8.